 What goes best with a cup of coffee?
 Another cup. ~Henry Rollins

-The reason we were giddy with happiness is because we had gone for so long without really drinking coffee, and those grueling train rides should really include either sleeping pills or strong coffee.
+The reason we were giddy with happiness is that we had gone for so long without really drinking coffee, and those grueling train rides should really include either sleeping pills or strong coffee.
 One or the other.
-Just the day before we at least found a Starbucks in Guangzhou with my sweetheart Li Pei San.
+Just the day before we at least found a Starbucks in Guangzhou.

 I think the coffee favors were a huge hit and hey, it was helping me stay up past my bedtime for the wedding fun!

 Over the years, some of the best times I've spent getting to know many good friends has been over a cup of coffee.
 I've drank coffee on three continents, ten countries and I've lost track of how many states…

 Anonymous Quote: “A cup of gourmet coffee shared with a friend is happiness tasted and time well spent.”

 “The morning cup of coffee has an exhilaration about it which the cheering influence of the afternoon or evening cup of tea cannot be expected to reproduce.”